bootstrap-styled/v4/docs/introduction.md

 ## In practice

-This is example is a counter made with React and Bootstrap Styled with a custom theme, we:
+This example is a counter made with React and Bootstrap Styled with a custom theme, we:

 - Use `<App />` as application wrapper for our example.
 - Customize it's `theme` props .